Lemonjai/bier_v3/README.md

 <--- New Logs for Bier V3 --->
+# Nov 5, 2016
+* Created the index page
+* Updated with the review for the beer

 # Nov 3, 2016
 * Created the CRUD for beerposts
 * Create the Create page for beer